- Is there a pickup site near me?

 - How much do the shares cost?

 - Why does it cost more for off-farm pickup?

 - What do I do with the boxes, bags, and rubber bands?

 - Why do you use plastic egg cartons?

 - I’m not happy.
 Can I get my money back?

 Probably.
-We have 3 pickup sites in Broward County (Pembroke Pines, Pompano Beach, and southeast Ft.Lauderdale – off Davie Blvd & Federal Hwy), In Miami-Dade, we have sites in Miami Gardens, Miami Shores, Miami Beach, Dadeland, Coconut Grove, Palmetto Bay, and of course, at the farm in the Redland/Homestead area.
+We have pickup sites in Broward County, in various Miami-Dade locations, and of course, at the farm in the Redland/Homestead area.
 We also serve the upper Keys with dropoff sites in Key Largo and Islamorada.
 We MAY set up additional sites if we get a minimum of 15 shares for that site.
 If it turns out that we cannot service a new area because we can’t meet the required minimum, you can choose another pickup site or we will refund your money before the season begins.

 It changes every distribution, depending on what we’re harvesting.
 You can count on salad greens, herbs, fruiting veggies, and seasonal winter tropical fruit, when available.
 FAMILY shares will have 8-12 items, SMALL shares 6-8, and MINI shares 4-5.

 A trial share lets you try our service for 4 weeks.
 This normally in January, barring bad weather.
 You must sign up in December.
 Trial shareholders can elect to continue for the remainder of the season at the end of their trial period.
 Trial shares are NOT offered every year – it depends on the season’s abundance and the weather.